3D Maps in Excel (Table of Content)

 Things to Remember

-- Always enable location so that with the help of GPS our location can also be mapped in map.
+- Always enable location so that our location can also be mapped on a map with GPS help.

 - 3D Map works better when we connect the system with the Internet.

-- If you are using MS Office 2013, then follow steps shown in the Example to download and configure with Excel 2013 to use 3D Map or Power Map.
+- If you are using MS Office 2013, then follow the steps shown in the Example to download and configure with Excel 2013 to use 3D Maps or Power Map.